1954 Game Reports Manitoba

 xxx and xxx

 (June 22) Kamsack Cyclones ousted one of the favourites, the Indian Head Rockets, from the North Battleford Tournament with a 9-7 first round victory.
-Dave Kostenuk was the star for the Cyclones, taking over mound duties in the third inning and providing offensive punch with two homers.
+Dave Kosteniuk was the star for the Cyclones, taking over mound duties in the third inning and providing offensive punch with two homers.
 Roy Zivanich added a third.

 Smith, Fabre (3) and Miranda

-Ellis, Kostenuk (3) and Shultz
+Ellis, Kosteniuk (3) and Shultz

 (June 23) Jesse Blackman went the distance as the Beavers dumped the Kamsack Cyclones 7-2 in one of the semi-final games of the North Battleford Tournament.
 Beavers broke open a tight game with a six-run 6th inning .